h-romanw/yetanotherbudget/README.md

 # 4 Product Walkthrough
 ## Data upload and categorisation
 - Drag and drop (or file browse) to one of the synthetic debit statements in dummy_data.
-Upload these and
+Upload these and press "Categorise with AI"

 # 5 Troubleshooting
 ## Installation